 Having comfortable clothing suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
 Cycling specific clothing is specially formulated to ensure that a rider is as comfortable as possible when riding a bike, so it makes sense to look into clothing that suits your adventure.
 If you plan to visit several public places on your journey, consider mountain bike style clothing with a more street-style look.

-Bikepacking is all about packing more of what you need and less of what you don’t, so selecting versatile clothing across a range of weather conditions is advisable.
+Bikepacking is all about packing more of what you need and less of what you don’t, so selecting versatile clothing across various weather conditions is advisable.
 For more information on staying adaptable to the elements, check out our guide on how to layer up your cycling clothing.

 The type of shelter you choose will be a personal preference as everyone sleeps differently.
 Be it a small hammock, bivy, a tent, or even a sleeping mat under the stars, figuring out what best suits you and your ride conditions will go a long way to simplifying what to pack.
 Regarding sleeping necessities, the standard advice is to select lightweight items, pack down small and are reasonably resistant to the elements.

-With cooking and eating utensils, items that are lightweight and versatile are often the way to go.
-This not only saves on precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp or setting off for a day on the route.
+Lightweight and versatile items are often the way to go with cooking and eating utensils.
+This not only saves precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp or setting off for a day on the route.